Spring Garden Revival

 Easton Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards

-Easton regulates garden maintenance equipment operation, permitting use from 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
-Noise and safety standards apply, and commercial service providers must register with the Town Clerk, hold a Home Improvement Contractor registration for contracts >$1,000, and carry insurance (1M general liability minimum, workers comp).
+Easton regulates garden maintenance equipment operation to balance community needs and environmental protection.
+Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday restrictions often prohibiting work before 9:00 AM.
+Noise and holiday restrictions may apply.
+Commercial service providers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and carry a minimum of 1M in general liability insurance, along with workers’ compensation.
 Municipal contracts may require bonding and professional certifications.
-Safety protocols include traffic control (coordinate with the Easton Police Department
+Safety protocols include traffic control (coordinate with the Police Department), equipment calibration, and public notification.
+Environmental compliance mandates proper material containment, immediate cleanup, and documentation of waste disposal.
+Herbicide and pesticide use must follow state licensing, posting, and buffer zone requirements, especially near water resources.